-A. ABORTION PROHIBITED WITHIN THE UNINCORPORATED AREA OF LUBBOCK COUNTY, TEXAS
+A. ABORTION PROHIBITED WITHIN THE UNINCORPORATED AREA OF JACK COUNTY, TEXAS

-- (a) It shall be unlawful for any person to procure or perform an elective abortion of any type and at any stage of pregnancy in the unincorporated area of Lubbock County, Texas.
-The prohibition in this section extends to drug-induced abortions in which any portion of the drug regimen is ingested in the unincorporated area of Lubbock County, Texas, and it applies regardless of where the person who performs or procures the abortion is located. - (b) It shall be unlawful for any person to knowingly engage in conduct that aids or abets an elective abortion if the abortion is performed in violation of subsection (a), regardless of whether the person knew that the elective abortion would be performed in violation of subsection (a). - (c) Notwithstanding any other law, subsections (a) and (b) do not prohibit: - (1) abortions performed or induced in response to a medical emergency, or any conduct that aids or abets or attempts to aid or abet such abortions; - (2) speech or conduct protected by the First Amendment of the United States Constitution, as made applicable to the states through the Supreme Court of the United States' interpretations of the Fourteenth Amendment of the United States Constitution, or by article 1, section 8 of the Texas Constitution; - (3) conduct that Lubbock County is forbidden to regulate under federal law or the Constitution of the United States: - (4) conduct taken by a pregnant woman who aborts or seeks to abort her unborn child; - (5) The provision of basic public services, including fire and police protection and utilities, by a governmental entity or a common carrier to an abortion provider, an abortion fund, or an affiliate of an abortion provider or abortion fund in the same manner as the entity provides those services to the general public; - (6) conduct taken at the behest of federal agencies, contractors, or employees that are carrying out duties under federal law, if a prohibition on that conduct would violate the doctrines of preemption or intergovernmental immunity.
+- (a) It shall be unlawful for any person to procure or perform an elective abortion of any type and at any stage of pregnancy in the unincorporated area of Jack County, Texas.
+The prohibition in this section extends to drug-induced abortions in which any portion of the drug regimen is ingested in the unincorporated area of Jack County, Texas, and it applies regardless of where the person who performs or procures the abortion is located. - (b) It shall be unlawful for any person to knowingly engage in conduct that aids or abets an elective abortion if the abortion is performed in violation of subsection (a), regardless of whether the person knew that the elective abortion would be performed in violation of subsection (a). - (c) Notwithstanding any other law, subsections (a) and (b) do not prohibit: - (1) abortions performed or induced in response to a medical emergency, or any conduct that aids or abets or attempts to aid or abet such abortions; - (2) speech or conduct protected by the First Amendment of the United States Constitution, as made applicable to the states through the Supreme Court of the United States' interpretations of the Fourteenth Amendment of the United States Constitution, or by article 1, section 8 of the Texas Constitution; - (3) conduct that Jack County is forbidden to regulate under federal law or the Constitution of the United States; - (4) conduct taken by a pregnant woman who aborts or seeks to abort her unborn child; - (5) The provision of basic public services, including fire and police protection and utilities, by a governmental entity or a common carrier to an abortion provider, an abortion fund, or an affiliate of an abortion provider or abortion fund in the same manner as the entity provides those services to the general public; - (6) conduct taken at the behest of federal agencies, contractors, or employees that are carrying out duties under federal law, if a prohibition on that conduct would violate the doctrines of preemption or intergovernmental immunity. - (7) any speech or conduct of a pregnancy resource center that does not offer abortions or provide abortion referrals or abortion-doula services, which is made in the context of providing counseling to a pregnant woman who seeks their services. - (d) Under no circumstance may the mother of the unborn child that has been aborted, or the pregnant woman who seeks to abort her unborn child, be subject to prosecution or penalty under this section.

-- (d) Under no circumstance may the mother of the unborn child that has been aborted, or the pregnant woman who seeks to abort her unborn child, be subject to prosecution or penalty under this section. - (e) Notwithstanding any other law, the requirements of this section shall be enforced exclusively through the private civil actions described in Section 2G.
-No direct or indirect enforcement of this section may be taken or threatened by Lubbock County, or by any officer or employee of this county, by any means whatsoever, and no violation of this section may be used to justify or trigger the enforcement of any other law or any type of adverse consequence under any other law, except as provided in Section 2G.
+(e) Notwithstanding any other law, the requirements of this section shall be enforced exclusively through the private civil actions described in Section 2G.
+No direct or indirect enforcement of this section may be taken or threatened by Jack County, or by any officer or employee of this county, by any means whatsoever, and no violation of this section may be used to justify or trigger the enforcement of any other law or any type of adverse consequence under any other law, except as provided in Section 2G.
 This section does not preclude or limit the enforcement of any other law or regulation against conduct that is independently prohibited by such other law or regulation, and that would remain prohibited by such other law or regulation in the absence of this section.

-B. ABORTIONS PROHIBITED ON RESIDENTS OF THE UNINCORPORATED AREA OF LUBBOCK COUNTY, TEXAS
+B. ABORTIONS PERFORMED ON RESIDENTS OF THE UNINCORPORATED AREA OF JACK COUNTY, TEXAS